AnyChart/docs.anychart.com/Basic_Charts/Bar_Chart.md

 The bar chart is used very widely to show comparison among categories and sometimes to visualize time-based data.
 Also, categories with long names may be a reason to prefer the bar chart to the column chart.

 This article explains how to create a basic Bar chart as well as configure  settings that are specific to the type.
-In addition, you see the table below to get a brief overview of the Bar Chart's characteristics:
+In addition, you see the table below to get a brief overview of the Bar chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>